-John Howard Carpenter (born January 16, 1948) is an American film director, screenwriter, and musician.
-He's known primarily for his work in the horror and science fiction genres.
-His career is speckled with films considered genre classics, as well as a number of movies that initially performed poorly at the box office, but went on to be Vindicated by Cable.
+John Howard Carpenter (born January 16, 1948 in Carthage, New York) is an American director, screenwriter, and musician known primarily for his work in the horror, action and science fiction genres during the 1970s and '80s.
+His career is speckled with films considered classics of these genres, as well as a number of movies that initially performed poorly at the box office but went on to be Vindicated by Cable.

-His films are characterized by minimalist lighting and photography, static cameras, use of steadicam, distinctive synthesized scores (usually self-composed), and recurring use of In Case You Forgot Who Wrote It.
+His films are characterized by their minimalist lighting and photography, static cameras, use of Steadicam, distinctive synthesized music scores (usually self-composed), and recurring use of In Case You Forgot Who Wrote It.
 Many of today's best directors, including Tim Burton and Christopher Nolan, state that they were heavily influenced by Carpenter's style and filmography.

 On February 3, 2015, he released his debut non-soundtrack album under the indie label Sacred Bones Records, Lost Themes and its follow-up Lost Themes II on April 15, 2016.
 He also composed his first TV series theme for Zoo.

-In May 2016, it was confirmed that Carpenter would be returning to the Halloween franchise on its 11th entry as executive producer in addition to providing the score.
+In May 2016, it was confirmed that Carpenter would be returning to the Halloween franchise on Halloween (2018) as executive producer in addition to providing the score; he did the same with the film's sequels, Halloween Kills and Halloween Ends.

 He's widely regarded by interviewers, fans, and coworkers as one of the chillest old dudes in Hollywood.
 Although he's been in a state of semi-retirement since 2010, when asked if he would ever direct again, he said that he might, but first he'd have to stop spending all his time watching basketball and playing video games.

-Films (and other media) by John Carpenter (director unless otherwise noted):
+Films (and other media) by John Carpenter (director unless otherwise noted):<!—index—>

 - The Resurrection of Broncho Billy (1970) (short film; writer, editor, and composer only)